agude/agude.github.io/_posts/2017-04-24-distribution_plots.md

 The violin plots make the bimodal nature of the distributions crystal clear.
 Likewise it is easy to see that there is an increase on Friday and a decrease on Sunday.
 However, we have lost sight of our outliers.
-We can see that the Friday violin extends to almost 3000 accidents, but exactly how many data points go into that thin tail is unclear.
+We can see that the Friday violin extends to almost 3000 crashes, but exactly how many data points go into that thin tail is unclear.

 ## Conclusion